ptraughber/SF-gov-domains/README.md

 CCSF-domains
 ============

-I created this list of domain names owned or operated (to the best of my knowledge) by the City and Count of San Francisco.
+I created this list of domain names owned or operated (to the best of my knowledge) by the City and County of San Francisco.
 It may contain errors for which I apologize.